 Guess where you are going today, milady?
 Studio Ghibli!!

-After he said that magical words to me, my brain started to accommodate Studio Ghibli-related things.
-It was now preoccupied of possible things await us.
+After he said those magical words to me, my brain started to accommodate Studio Ghibli-related things.
+It was now preoccupied with possible things awaiting us.

 “No matter how smart or well-educated you are, you can be deceived,” — James Randi

 Woohoo!
 Finally, I’ve got to see James Randi’s An Honest Liar.
 A documentary of life and career of the world-famous magician (also known as The Amazing Randi) and skeptic of the “superstitious woo” such as psychic powers, psychic surgery, faith healing, paranormal, crystal healers, dowsing, fake channeling, aura reading, and more across the world.

 They typically have one thing in common; they’re scammers.
 In other words, they are manipulative human beings who want money from gullible people.
 James Randi has been diligently exposing those elaborate hoaxes of these scammers on television for over many years; showing how people got duped with just a slide of hands and illusions.